 Author: Equity Environmental Engineering

 Wow did it get hot!
-July roared in with a serious heat wave followed by some equally serious rainstorms.
+July roared in with a serious heatwave followed by some equally serious rainstorms.
 Welcome to the summer!
 Just remember what you said in January and February about the cold.
 How many of you kept your word and aren't complaining about the heat?
-We hope you enjoy your summer vacations away from the stress of everyday work life.
+We hope you enjoy your summer vacation away from the stress of everyday work life.

 Bob Jackson, Managing Director

 Initial Hazardous Waste Reduction Plans (HWRPs), Biennial Updates (BUs), and Annual Status Reports (ASRs) are due no later than July 1, 2018 for the HWRP program.
 Facilities that generate 25 tons or more per year of certain hazardous wastes, or generators that hold a Part 373 permit, may be subject.
 Submittal instructions and other program requirements can be found on the HWRP website; HWRP guidance.

 If you submit yearly and are unsure as to which document you are currently required to submit, please contact the EPA with your facility name and EPA ID #, and they will be happy to let you know.

 The EPA has added fillable pdf forms to their guidance webpage!
 You may optionally use these forms for your submittals.
 Please download the form to your PC prior to filling it out.
 If you encounter any issues with using these forms, contact EPA through e-mail or by contacting Christina Dinovo at 518-402-9469.

 Source: New York State Department of Environmental Conservation Weekly Digest Bulletin, 7/1/18